Bitsits/Sign-Line-WP7/README.md

 #Troubleshooting
 If you have problems getting the game to run.
 You should install:
-  * .NET Framework 3.5 Service Pack 1
+  * .NET Framework 4.0
-  * XNA Framework 3.1
+  * XNA Framework 4.0